internet-of-production/UltraGraphQL/README.md

 ### Queries
 For each object type of the provided or extracted schema a query field is generated.
 To query for specific IRIs (IDs in UGQL) the argument **_id** can be used to filter for the provided IRIs.
-A detailed description of all possible query modifiers is provided [here](./docs/query_modifiers.md).
+A detailed description of the query translation and is provided [here](./docs/translation_phase.md) and an overview of all possible query modifiers is provided [here](./docs/query_modifiers.md).
 To test the different features of UGQL the provided [examples](examples/README.md) can be used to write and test the query features.

 > Note: The service MUST not be defined in the query.
 Based on the UGQL schema (UGQLS) the different services will be queried accordingly.